About DC QBR

 If someone violates our values

 Please alert the ride leader of any conduct issues you witness.
-Violence, harassment, and discrimination will not be tolerated and you will be asked to leave.
+Violence, harassment, and discrimination will not be tolerated and the offending rider will be asked to leave.

 Our Zines!